Doing Laundry with Kids

 Once your daughter has to live without her favorite jeans or your son has to go to practice without his uniform, the problem is unlikely to arise again anytime soon.

-The sorter is also responsible for looking out for tears or missing buttons and placing those garments in a special mending basket.
 Those with large families (like ours) may have several adults doing the laundry, at least when the children are very young.
 The solution?

-Then, whenever a question arises about ownership, it's merely connect-the-dots-to-the-kids time.
-Change of ownership due to growth spurts poses no problem, add a dot.
+A change of ownership due to growth spurts poses no problem; add a dot.
 (Older children rarely shrink, so you'll not have to worry about erasing dots.)

 Troubleshooting Laundry With Kids